ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Rectangle.rst

 ----------

-Each Rectangle item is painted using either a solid fill color, specified using the
-`color </sdk/apps/qml/QtQuick/Rectangle#color-prop>`__ property, or a gradient, defined using a Gradient type and set using the `gradient </sdk/apps/qml/QtQuick/Rectangle#gradient-prop>`__ property.
+Each Rectangle item is painted using either a solid fill color, specified using the :ref:`color <sdk_qtquick_rectangle#color-prop>` property, or a gradient, defined using a Gradient type and set using the :ref:`gradient <sdk_qtquick_rectangle#gradient-prop>` property.
 If both a color and a gradient are specified, the gradient is used.

 You can add an optional border to a rectangle with its own color and thickness by setting the
-`border.color </sdk/apps/qml/QtQuick/Rectangle#border.color-prop>`__ and
+:ref:`border.color <sdk_qtquick_rectangle#border.color-prop>` and
-`border.width </sdk/apps/qml/QtQuick/Rectangle#border.width-prop>`__
-properties.
+:ref:`border.width <sdk_qtquick_rectangle#border.width-prop>` properties.
 Set the color to "transparent" to paint a border without a fill color.

-You can also create rounded rectangles using the `radius </sdk/apps/qml/QtQuick/Rectangle#radius-prop>`__ property.
+You can also create rounded rectangles using the :ref:`radius <sdk_qtquick_rectangle#radius-prop>` property.
 Since this introduces curved edges to the corners of a rectangle, it may be appropriate to set the
-`Item::antialiasing </sdk/apps/qml/QtQuick/Item#antialiasing-prop>`__
+:ref:`Item::antialiasing <sdk_qtquick_item#antialiasing-prop>` property to
-property to improve its appearance.
+improve its appearance.

 Example Usage
 -------------